MartinHatas/bamboo-build-notifier/README.md

     Showing status changes of your favourite builds at Bamboo

 This utility is not working yet.
 Minimal functionality that have to be implemented for using is:
-* Scheduling of checking jobs
+* Reflect fetched status of build on tray icon
 * Tray "bubble" notifications

 ## Sample configuration